A by-law relating generally to the conduct

 Each Institutional Member shall designate one individual (“Member Designate”) to represent the Institutional Member’s interests with the Corporation including, where applicable, receiving notice of meetings on behalf of the Institutional Member, representing the Institutional Member at meetings, and voting on behalf of the Institutional Member.

 The names of each Member Designate must be filed with the Corporation in the manner determined by the Board.

 In the event that a Member Designate is unable to attend a Meeting of Members to which he would normally be eligible to attend, another individual may be delegated by the Institutional Member to attend the meeting as an “Alternate Designate.”
 The name of the Alternate Designate shall be filed with the Corporation in the manner and with as much notice as required by the Board.
 Alternate Designates are not proxies but shall act in the capacity of a Member Designate for the limited purpose of attending the meeting for which they have been delegated and their representation shall expire immediately upon the adjournment of that meeting.

-Members shall pay dues applicable to their class of Membership, in the amount and within the time as determined by the Board from time to time.
+Members shall pay dues, in the amount and within the time as determined by the Board from time to time.
 The Board may levy other fees for determined purposes.
 If any dues or fees levied by the Board are not paid within the time limit set by the Board, the Member in default shall automatically cease to be a Member of the Corporation.
 Voluntary or involuntary withdrawal does not entitle a Member to a refund of paid dues, except at the discretion of the Board.